 Mary II & Queen Anne

 Like Mary I, both Mary II and Queen Anne ruled as queen regnants, however their path to getting there certainly wasn’t easy.
 Born to Charles II’s younger brother, James Stuart, Duke of York, no one expected either woman would ever see the throne.
 But when Charles died in 1685 without a legitimate heir, the York family was thrust forward on to the throne.
-James, a Catholic, was unpopular, but tolerated because his heir was his Protestant daughter Mary, however in 1688 he and his second wife, Mary of Modena, produced a son, threatening the further creep of papacy in the British government.
+James, a Catholic, was unpopular, but tolerated because his heir was his Protestant daughter Mary, however in 1688 he and his second wife, Mary of Modena, produced a son, threatening the further creep of papacy.
 The Glorious Revolution ousted James and his second family and Mary and her husband, William of Orange, were called forth from the Netherlands.

 When Mary died in 1694 her husband ruled without her – as her first cousin, they were both grandchildren of Charles I – until 1702 when the throne passed to her younger sister.
 Anne ruled for 12 years as the last Stuart monarch.
 Without any surviving children and limited Protestant family members, the throne passed to her cousin – a grandson of the Elizabeth Stuart mentioned above – George of Hanover.